Natural vs. Artificial E-Liquid Flavors

 The high and low priority lists contain permissible exposure limits where they’ve been established, and can be used by mixers as a rough guide as to which flavors wouldn’t be wise to add to e-liquid.
 As we’ve made clear, though, there is a lot of uncertainty in this area, and recommendations are liable to change as we learn more.

-Additionally, FEMA has specifically addressed e-cigarette flavorings, and argues that occupational exposure limits are not appropriate for determining the likely risks of vaping flavorings.
+Additionally, FEMA has specifically addressed tobacco vape juice flavorings, and argues that occupational exposure limits are not appropriate for determining the likely risks of vaping flavorings.
 There is a difference between being exposed to something in high concentrations in the air and directly inhaling it, but the key point is that flavorings (particularly individual ones) only make up a small portion of the vaporized e-liquid we inhale.
 You would assume that if concentrations in vapor are similar to those that somebody could breathe eight hours a day at work, it would basically apply to the flavoring exposure through vaping.
 There is no clarification on the reasoning behind this from FEMA, sadly.

 There are some reasonably encouraging signs from clinical studies on the short-term effects of vaping.
 FEMA and OSHA both recommend that workers exposed to potentially harmful concentrations of flavorings have their lung functioning tested, and although the evidence of this nature on vapers is limited, the initial signs are fairly good.